-The MARINE model (Model of Anticipation of flows and INondations for extreme Events) (Roux et al., 2011) Runoff and

-90 INundations for Extreme events) is a distributed, physically based hydrological model physically-based hydrological model (Roux et al., 2011).
-MARINE is tested used by operational French flood forecasting services for flood risk assessment.
-The recent developments of the MARINE model proposed by Douinot et al. (2018) lead to an improved representation of the subsurface flowflows: on the one hand, transfers of water through the subsurface, formerly relying on water height, now take place in a homogeneous soil column based on the soil saturation degree (SSF model).
-On the other hand, the soil column is divided

-- 95 into two layers, which represent respectively the upper soil layer and the deep weathered rocks (SSF-DWF model).
+The MARINE model (Model of Anticipation of Runoff and INundations for Extreme events) is a distributed, physically-based hydrological model (Roux et al., 2011).
+MARINE is used by operational French flood forecasting services for flood risk assessment.
+The recent developments of the MARINE model proposed by Douinot et al. (2018) lead to an improved representation of the subsurface flows: on the one hand, transfers of water through the subsurface, formerly relying on water height, now take place in a homogeneous soil column based on the soil saturation degree (SSF model).
+On the other hand, the soil column is divided into two layers, which represent respectively the upper soil layer and the deep weathered rocks (SSF-DWF model).
 These developments enhance the degree of refinement of the soil physics described in the model.
-The impacts of this representation of the subsurface on the water discharge are extensively studied by Douinot (2016)Douinot et al. (2018).
-However, their influence on the spatial dynamics of soil saturation degree has not yet been explored. - 100 Thus this work aims to assess the impacts of the developments proposed by Douinot et al. (2018) to include a physically oriented soil representation in MARINE, with respect to the soil saturation degree (SSD) dynamics during flash flood events.
-The performances of the model are efficiency of the models for SSD simulation is estimated with respect to several soil moisture products: i) The gridded soil moisture product provided by the operational modeling chain SAFRAN-ISBA-MODCOU, available at the 8 km x 8 km spatial resolution (Habets et al., 2008); ii) The gridded soil moisture product provided by the - 105 LDAS-Monde assimilation chain, based on the ISBA-a-gs land surface model and assimilating high resolution spatial remote sensing data (Albergel et al., 2017; Calvet et al., 1998).
-This work uses the version of LDAS-Monde at the 2.5 km x 2.5 km spatial resolution ; iii) the upper soil moisture hourly hourly soil water content measurements taken from the SMOSMA-NIA observation network (Calvet et al., 2007); iv) The Soil Water Index provided by the Copernicus Global Land Service (CGLS), available at the kilometric 1 km x 1 km resolution and derived from Sentine11/C-band SAR and ASCAT satellite - 110 data (Bauer-Marschallinger et al., 2018a).
-The comparison between the MARINE output for soil saturation SSD dynamics and these three sources of data is performed both at the local point measurement scale and at the catchment scale.
-These products represent valuable indicators of the spatio-temporal dynamics of soil moisture at various scales. - In section 2, the MARINE modelalong with, its new developments for the soil model are described, together with the two catchments and the events put under light for this study and also the study cases considered for this work are described.
-The soil moisture products data used in this work are also presented in this section.
-In section 3, the methods employed applied for model set up and calibration and the comparison protocol are presented.
-The last section consists in the results presentation and the last part opens the discussion concerning the validation of the simulation of the water content of the deep underground zone, and discussion presentation.
+The impacts of this representation of the subsurface on the water discharge are extensively studied by Douinot et al. (2018).
+However, their influence on the spatial dynamics of soil saturation degree has not yet been explored.

+Thus this work aims to assess the impacts of the developments proposed by Douinot et al. (2018) to include a physically oriented soil representation in MARINE, with respect to the soil saturation degree (SSD) dynamics during flash flood events.
+The efficiency of the models for SSD simulation is estimated with respect to several soil moisture products: i) The gridded soil moisture product provided by the operational modeling chain SAFRAN-ISBA-MODCOU, available at the 8 km x 8 km spatial resolution (Habets et al., 2008); ii) The gridded soil moisture product provided by the LDAS-Monde assimilation chain, based on the ISBA-a-gs land surface model and assimilating high resolution spatial remote sensing data (Albergel et al., 2017; Calvet et al., 1998).
+This work uses the version of LDAS-Monde at the 2.5 km x 2.5 km spatial resolution; iii) the hourly soil water content measurements taken from the SMOSMANIA observation network (Calvet et al., 2007); iv) The Soil Water Index provided by the Copernicus Global Land Service (CGLS), available at the 1 km x 1 km resolution and derived from Sentinel1/C-band SAR and ASCAT satellite data (Bauer-Marschallinger et al., 2018a).
+The comparison between the MARINE output for SSD dynamics and these three sources of data is performed both at the local point measurement scale and at the catchment scale.
+These products represent valuable indicators of the spatio-temporal dynamics of soil moisture at various scales.

+In section 2, the MARINE model, its new developments for the soil model and also the study cases considered for this work are described.
+The soil moisture data used in this work are also presented in this section.
+In section 3, the methods applied for model set up and calibration and the comparison protocol are presented.
+The last section consists in the results and discussion presentation.

-120 2 Model and data
+2 Model and data